AI Construction Providers

 - Active SAM.gov registration status for federally active firms

-The full listing inventory and search interface are accessible through AI Construction Listings.
-Listing depth varies by firm size, disclosure level, and verification tier — entries marked as fully verified carry documentation references; entries marked as self-reported are pending third-party cross-check.
+The full provider inventory and search interface are accessible through AI Construction Providers.
+Provider depth varies by firm size, disclosure level, and verification tier — entries marked as fully verified carry documentation references; entries marked as self-reported are pending third-party cross-check.